This course can also be presented face to face in-house or via live in-house webinar.

 - Strategic risk and its impact on the problem client

 Workshop – Delegates in their project teams will analysis the EWS and external and qualitative risks facing a case study problem loan, providing recommendations for how a lender could seek to improve those risks and protect itself from potential risk crystallisation.
+We will compare this to the lessons learned from the case of Carillion.

 Identifying work out solutions versus insolvency solutions